-The Pros and Cons of a Kitchen With Granite Countertops
+The Pros and Cons of Granite Countertops

 Granite countertops are all the rage when it comes to kitchen design, but are they really all that?
 The hype around granite countertops can be traced through the latest and greatest home design shows on HGTV and beyond, but are they as amazing as they seem on the screen?